3k1m/cpp/code_plagiarism/detector/README.md

 ### -fX

-This stem sets the filler for all the words that are not part of the keywords or symbols.
+This flag sets the filler for all the words that are not part of the keywords or symbols.
 For example:

 > ./detector -f~~~

 When not specified, X is '@'.

-### Combining stems
+### Combining flags

-The stems can easily be combined and the order does not matter.
+The flags can easily be combined and the order does not matter.
 For example:

 > ./detector -odes -t0.1 -rResults/res.dat